 Discover the myth of King Midas and his golden touch

-One day, Dionyssus, the god of wine and revelry, passed through the kingdom of Midas.
+One day, Dionysus, the god of wine and revelry, passed through the kingdom of Midas.
 One of his companions, a satyr named Silenus, got delayed along the way.
-Silenus got tired and decided to take a nap in the famous rose gardens surrounding the palace of king Midas.
+Silenus got tired and decided to take a nap in the famous rose gardens surrounding the palace of King Midas.
 There, he was found by the king, who recognized him instantly and invited him to spend a few days at his palace.
-After that, Midas took him to Dionyssus.
+After that, Midas took him to Dionysus.
 The god of celebration, very grateful to Midas for his kindness, promised Midas to satisfy any wish of him.
 Midas though for a while and then he said: I hope that everything I touch becomes gold.
-Dionyssus warned the king to think well about his wish, but Midas was positive.
-Dionyssus could do nothing else and promised the king that from that following day everything he touched would turn into gold.
+Dionysus warned the king to think well about his wish, but Midas was positive.
+Dionysus could do nothing else and promised the king that from that following day everything he touched would turn into gold.